Crane1195/GCCPCB/Project+ Coordinate Analysis/README.md

 ![image](https://raw.githubusercontent.com/Crane1195/GCCPCB/master/Project%2B%20Coordinate%20Analysis/images/11%20-%20Down%20Special%20and%20Drop%20Through%20Platform.png)

 This image shows the region in which down special will not drop you through a platform.
-It is 15 pixels (15% of the cardinal) as opposed to the 11 pixels (11% of the cardinal) in Melee.
+It is 15/100 pixels (15%) as opposed to the 11/80 pixels (13.75%) in Melee.
 Whether or not one of these 15 coordinates is allowed is up for debate.
+The Melee mode's coordinate as of patch 2.0 is no longer within these 11 pixels, so perhaps the PM mode should match.

 ![image](https://raw.githubusercontent.com/Crane1195/GCCPCB/master/Project%2B%20Coordinate%20Analysis/images/12%20-%20Modifier%20X%20part%202.png)